willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Make sure your graphics driver is up-to-date
 * If possible, try the Mixed Reality headset on another PC

-### My PC or headset displays flicker, flash or remains black when using a Surface device

-* Make sure you're using a compatible HDMI adapter
-* Make sure your graphics driver is up-to-date

-**Note:** Not all Surface devices are compatible with Windows Mixed Reality.
-Learn more about [Surface compatiblity and requirements](windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md#windows-mixed-reality-and-surface)

 ### My headset displays turn blue for a moment, and then Mixed Reality Portal reinitializes

 This typically indicates an occasional USB controller reliability issue on your PC:
 * Try another USB port.
-Your PC may have multiple USB 3.0 controllers.
+Your PC may have multiple USB 3.0 controllers
+* Remove any extension cables (if applicable)
+* Try unplugging all other USB devices from your PC
-* If you're using a Desktop PC, consider purchasing a USB 3.0 PCIe card to add another USB controller to your PC.
+* If you're using a Desktop PC, consider purchasing a USB 3.0 PCIe card to add another USB controller to your PC

+### My PC or headset displays flicker, flash or remain black when using a Surface PC

+* Make sure you're using a compatible HDMI adapter.
+Specifically, make sure the HDMI adapter supports HDMI 2.0.
+Many older HDMI adapters only support 1080p resolution, which is insufficient for Mixed Reality headsets
+* Make sure your graphics driver is up-to-date.
+In addition to checking Windows Update, you may wish to check the PC manufacturer's website for an updated graphics driver

+**Note:** Not all Surface devices are compatible with Windows Mixed Reality.
+Learn more about [Surface compatiblity and requirements](windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md#windows-mixed-reality-and-surface)

 ### Troubleshooting Flowchart